 Just like it’s wise to plan your internal links, it’s also important to remember to get a strategy down for your affiliate links as well.
 There is a super easy printout I use that helps keep these things easily together and you can get your own copy here.

-Like most things, the best way to figure out the best way to keep your schedule and what works for you is to just go ahead and get started!
+The best way to figure out how to keep your schedule is to just go ahead and get started!
 Be patient with yourself, blogging is definitely a thing of trial and error!
-Good luck!